 Europe in 1915

-ANZAC Day, the 25th of April each year, is the day Australia and New Zealand commemorates with services and marches in cities and towns and throughout the world where servicemen, servicewomen and peacekeepers are stationed, to remember all those who lost their lives in service to their country, not just during WWI but in all wars.
+ANZAC Day, the 25th of April each year, is the day Australia and New Zealand commemorates with services and marches in cities and towns throughout the world where servicemen, servicewomen and peacekeepers are stationed, to remember all those who lost their lives in service to their country in all wars.

 Families grieving their fallen soldiers, lives changed forever.
 The lack of understanding and help available to returned soldiers who suffered from severe post traumatic stress syndrome, originally named ‘shell shock’, a mental health condition that's triggered by a terrifying event, either experiencing it or witnessing it.
 Symptoms include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.
 More often than not PTSD was left undiagnosed while these men and women struggled to settle back into normal life.
 For many this led to substance abuse, suicide, violence and the destruction of family units.
 The aftermath of the war lives on in the homes of families still to this day as a constant reminder of the indirect impact and harshness of war